Two-dimensional fluids via matrix hydrodynamics: Introduction

 \section{Introduction}

-If you stir up an incompressible, low-viscosity fluid confined to a thin (almost 2-D) bounded domain, what you see is spectacular, completely different from the situation in full 3-D. The fluid self-organizes into large, coherently swirling vortex condensates.
-Some regions swirl counterclockwise (positive vorticity) while others swirl clockwise (negative vorticity), with occasional merger between equal-signed regions, and repulsion between opposite-signed regions.
+If you stir up an incompressible, low-viscosity fluid confined to a thin (almost 2-D) bounded domain, then, under conditions on the initial configuration and the applied forcing, what you see is spectacular, completely different from the situation in full 3-D. The fluid self-organizes into large, coherently swirling regions called vortex condensates.\footnote{The effect can be experimentally reproduced by a thin soap film flowing rapidly through a fine comb~\cite{Co1984}, or by a conducting fluid confined to a thin layer and driven into turbulence by a temporally varying magnetic field~\cite{So1988}.} Some regions swirl counterclockwise (positive vorticity), others clockwise (negative vorticity), with occasional merger between equal-signed regions, and repulsion between opposite-signed regions.
 What is the mechanism of vortex condensation and under which conditions does it occur?
 More mathematically formulated, what is the generic long-time behavior of the 2-D Euler equations?

-A milestone was reached in 1949, when Onsager~\cite{On1949} suggested to use statistical mechanics applied to a large but finite number $N$ of point vortices on a flat torus (doubly periodic square).
-Onsager ingeniously realized that if the energy of a configuration is large enough, the thermodynamical temperature is negative.
+Towards an answer, a milestone was reached in 1949 when Onsager~\cite{On1949} applied statistical mechanics to a large but finite number of point vortices on a flat torus (doubly periodic square).
+Onsager understood that if the energy of a configuration is large, relative to the vortex strengths, then the thermodynamical temperature is negative.
 Point vortices of equal sign will then tend to cluster ``so as to use up excess energy at the least possible cost in terms of degrees of freedom'' \cite[p.~281]{On1949}.
-Thus, statistical mechanics predicts vortex condensation.
-Under the ergodicity assumption, it also predicts the long-time states corresponding to ``thermal equilibrium''.
-Onsager's ideas have fostered several mathematically rigorous results, for example weak convergence, in both positive and negative temperature regimes, of the canonical Gibbs measure as $N\to\infty$ \cite{CaLiMaPu1992,Ki1993}.
-However, there is a problem with the point vortex approach, as Onsager himself pointed out: ``When we compare our idealized model with reality, we have to admit one profound difference: the distribution of vorticity which occur in the actual flow of normal liquids are continuous'' \cite[p.~281]{On1949}.
-In particular, solutions to the 2-D Euler equations with continuous vorticity (more precisely $L^\infty$) possess a rich geometric structure: they are described by an infinite-dimensional Lie--Poisson system, which gives rise to infinitely many conservation laws given by Casimir functions (\emph{cf.}~Sec.~\ref{sec:background} below).
-These Casimirs are not preserved (not even defined) in the point vortex model.
-Yet, there is evidence that the Casimirs significantly affect the long-time behavior (\emph{cf.}~Abramov and Majda~\cite{AbMa2003b}).
-From this perspective, Onsager's model is not satisfactory.
-Furthermore, the ergodicity assumption is not valid (which does not, however, wholly invalidate the theory; see the discussion in Marchioro and Pulvirenti~\cite[Sec.~7.5]{MaPu2012}).
+Statistical mechanics thus predicts vortex condensation.
+Under the ergodicity assumption, it also predicts long-time states corresponding to thermal equilibrium.
+Since then, Onsager's ideas have fostered several rigorous results, for example, weak convergence of the Gibbs measure, in both positive and negative temperature regimes, as the number of point vortices increase \cite{CaLiMaPu1992,Ki1993}.